thinkingserious/twilio-cpp/README.md

-# Sending a SMS Message with C++ and Twilio on macOS
+# Sending an SMS Message with C++ and Twilio on macOS

 ```zsh
 g++ -o send_sms send_sms.cpp -lcurl